The Affordable Care Act: Your health care reformed

 Additional Rights and Benefits

-Before the Affordable Care Act, health insurance plans used to vary a lot in terms of what types of services and products they covered.
-But now, all insurers must cover certain specific services and products, such as:
+Before the ACA, health insurance plans were not required to cover the same types of services and products.
+Under the ACA, all insurers must cover certain services and products, such as:

 - Breastfeeding equipment

-Health insurance plans must cover the costs of breastfeeding support, counseling, and equipment for the duration of breastfeeding.
+Health insurance plans must cover breastfeeding support, counseling, and equipment for the duration of breastfeeding.
 These services may be provided before and after birth.

 - Birth control